opulo-inc/lumenpnp/doc/content/en/docs/motherboard/_index.md

 linkTitle: "Motherboard Installation"
 weight: 20
 description: >-
-     Section containing reference documentation.
+     Installing the LumenPnP motherboard
 ---

-## Introduction

-This part of the documentation contains some topics such as

-* A glossary of key terms
-* How to contribute to the project
-* How to build and work with the documentation
-* Images of the various 3d printed parts for reference
+This section covers installing the motherboard, including soldering the through-hole components, mounting it to the machine, and updating the firmware.